m-yamazoe/documentation/on-premise/installation/single_node/single_node.rst

 Architecture: 64-bit

-Again, an m1.xlarge will fill these requirements quite well.
-You can probably get by with an m1.large to save on costs.
+An m1.xlarge will fill these requirements quite well.
+However, you can probably get by with an m1.large to save on costs.

 .. note:: This installation requires external Internet connectivity.